What is a Pet Passport?

 Step 1: EU Country Classifications

 The European Union (EU) does not recognize any countries as rabies-free.
-Dogs, cats, and ferrets from all countries are subject to current rabies vaccination according to their regulations.
-The EU classifies countries as either:
+Dogs, cats, and ferrets from all countries are subject to current rabies vaccinations according to their regulations.
+The EU classifies countries as either

 The requirements to import a dog, cat, or ferret to Slovakia will depend on the classification of your country of origin and whether your pet has entered an unlisted country within the past four months.
 Click on the links above to find your origination country’s classification.

-Pet owners should identify the classification of their origination country before reviewing import regulations for Slovakia.
+Pet owners should identify the classification of their country of origin before reviewing import regulations for Slovakia.

 The European Union classifies the movement of pets as non-commercial or commercial.
 These pet import requirements apply to both non-commercial and commercial transports.
 Review the conditions below to determine whether your pet’s transport will be classified as non-commercial or commercial as the requirements for each type of transport are different.